nsrau/azure-docs.it-it/articles/storsimple/storsimple-snapshot-manager-manage-backup-policies.md

 <properties
-   pageTitle="Gestione snapshot StorSimple criteri di backup | Microsoft Azure" description="Viene descritto come utilizzare lo snap-in MMC di Gestione snapshot StorSimple per creare e gestire i criteri di backup che consentono di controllare i backup pianificati." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="StorSimple Snapshot Manager backup policies | Microsoft Azure" description="Describes how to use the StorSimple Snapshot Manager MMC snap-in to create and manage the backup policies that control scheduled backups." services="storsimple" documentationCenter="NA" authors="SharS"